agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 ### `computedFunction`

-The method which recomputes the Computed value.
+Method which recomputes the `value` of the `Computed Class`.
 ```ts {1}
 const MY_COMPUTED = App.createComputed(() => 1 + 1);
 MY_COMPUTED.value; // Returns '2'
 ```
-This function will be called on each dependency change.
+It will be called on each dependency mutation.
 In the above example MY_COMPUTED has no dependencies, but in the below example it depends on the `MY_NAME` and `MY_AGE` State.
 ```ts